-The equipment acquired through this proposal will be used to establish 5 digital instrumentation stations, similar to a station in current use shown in Figure 1, that are used to perform 5 separate measurements using 5 different instruments.
-One lab will calibrate and use a high purity Germanium (HpGE) detector to identify the nuclei in given activated multi-element sample using gamma spectroscopy.
-A second lab will make measurements using long neutron sensitive scintillator which determine the position dependence of a source along the scintillator based on signal flight times to PMTs attached to both ends of the scintillator.
-A third experiment will measure the properties of an ionization chamber signal as a function of applied voltage exploring one of the fundamental instruments used, the Geiger muller tube.
-A fourth experiment will measure the detection properties of a a custom solid state detector that has been made sensitive to neutrons by radiation damage.
+The equipment acquired through this proposal will be used to establish five digital instrumentation stations, similar to a station in current use shown in Figure 1, that are used to perform five separate measurements using five different instruments.
+One laboratory will calibrate and use a high purity Germanium (HpGE) detector to identify the nuclei in given activated multi-element samples using gamma spectroscopy.
+A second laboratory will make measurements using a long neutron sensitive scintillator to determine the position dependence of a source along the scintillator based on signal flight times to PMTs attached to both ends of the scintillator.
+A third experiment will measure the properties of an ionization chamber signal as a function of applied voltage exploring one of the fundamental instruments used in the field, the Geiger Muller tube.
+A fourth experiment will measure the detection properties of a custom solid state detector that has been made sensitive to neutrons by radiation damage.
 The final experiment will use a fission chamber purchased from General Electric in both the classroom station and under the high neutron fluence rates at the proposed end station.
+The final experiment will also introduce student to pulse shape discrimination of photons and neutrons using a flash ADC.
+The PIs will devote their curriculum development time towards installing the equipment, writing manuals for the above experiments, and commissioning the stations for use by students.

-Figure 1: Pictures of the current VME based data acquisition system (left) and the electron accelerator capable of 50 MeV electron energies (right)
+Figure 1: Pictures of the current VME based data acquisition system (left) and the electron accelerator capable of 50 MeV electron energies (right).

-A high neutron fluence end station will be constructed using an MeV electron beam and a high Z converter material (Tungsten).
-The figure below is a conceptual drawing of the collimator with a heat exchanger cooling system wrapper around the Tungsten cylinder.
-The Tungsten converter will be machined from a solid Tungsten cylinder.
-The cylinder will be mounted on a custom stainless steel carrier capable of supporting part of requested shielding.
-An electron beam accelerated to energies up to 50 MeV and is capable of depositing up to 12 kW of power into the target cell will be used to generate neutrons.
+A high neutron fluence end station will be constructed using an 50 MeV electron beam and a high Z converter material (Tungsten).
+Figure 2 contains a conceptual drawing of the collimator with a heat exchanger cooling system wrapped around the Tungsten cylinder.
+The Tungsten converter will be machined from a solid Tungsten cylinder and have channels off the central axis for the purpose of positioning detectors or materials to be radiation damaged.
+We expect the end station can contribute to research in the NEUP's advanced fuel initiative program.
+The converter target will be mounted on a custom stainless steel carrier capable of supporting part of the requested shielding.
+An electron beam accelerated to energies up to 50 MeV and capable of depositing up to 12 kW of power into the target cell will be used to generate neutrons.
 A simulation predicting the expected neutron fluence from the proposed system is shown in Figure 2.